larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/lab.md

 ### Graphical Interface
 While the servers are only remotely accessible it is possible to forward GUIs to your computer.
 This can be done either using classical X-forwarding, i.e., passing `-X` to `ssh`, or using (X2Go)[https://wiki.x2go.org/doku.php/start] to get a remote desktop experience.
 An X2Go client is available for both Windows, macOS, and Linux.

-{% include box.html style="bg-warning" text="When creating an X2Go session, it is important that you change the session type to `XFCE`, which is the desktop environment installed on the servers.
+{% include box.html style="bg-warning" text="When creating an X2Go session, it is important that you change the session type to `XFCE`, which is the desktop environment installed on the servers." %}
-%}